jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: setup_tracking at branch.c:250:32
+    CT: Jump to external code for memset
+    RF: Jump to external code for memset
+  Occurrences: 1

+LibraryCallRemoved
+  Before events:
     CF: setup_tracking at branch.c:258:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset